mritsurgeon/VB365-as-a-Service/README.md

 #### For Each

 Loops through each item in an array of rows and adds then to a Variable array.
+These are the values from custom landing page fields.

 - Actions:
     - Append to Array Variable: Appends a specified value to an array variable.